University of Alabama in Birmingham's Nurse Anesthesia program is one of the largest CRNA programs in the country.

 International students must submit scores for the TOEFL with a score of 500 or higher.

-No certifications are required for admission.
+No certifications are required for admission according to their website.

 Applicants must have completed the prerequisite undergraduate courses with a “C” or better: